 Applications are accepted semi-annually with deadlines of January 1st and July 1st.

 “Prints of a New Kind”: Political Caricature in the United States, 1789-1828 (Pennsylvania State University, forthcoming) by Allison Stagg

-Gems of Art on Paper: Illustrated American Fiction and Poetry, 1785-1885 by Georgia Barnhill
+Gems of Art on Paper: Illustrated American Fiction and Poetry, 1785-1885 (University of Massachusetts Press, forthcoming) by Georgia Barnhill

 The first full-length biography of the life and work of one of Currier & Ives’s leading artists, Frances Bond Palmer (1812–1876).
 Palmer was a major lithographer whose prints reached a mass audience during her day.